Internal Medicine Residency at TriStar Centennial Medical Center

 - Bedside teaching is regularly included in the rounds.

-- Learning activities include the physical exam, a discussion of particular medical diseases, psychosocial and ethical themes, and management issues.
+- Learning activities include physical exams, a discussion of particular medical diseases, psychosocial and ethical themes and management issues.

 - Noon conferences include monthly themes of the various specialty medicine topics.

 - All residents on inpatient floor teams and electives are expected to attend.

 - Yale office-based medicine curriculum

 - This curriculum covers a wide span of primary care topics and provides both an evidence-based approach for what house staff might encounter as well as updates on new developments in therapy or standards of care.